johntaylormfc/GolfScorer/STYLING_GUIDE.md

-# Styling Guide - The Legs Open Golf App
+# Styling Guide - Golf Scorer Golf App

 ## Overview
 This document explains the CSS styling system used in the golf app and how to customize colors, fonts, and layouts.